tyondo/mpesaValidation-api/README.md

-This application interacts with the Safaficom [SOAP](http://www.w3.org/TR/soap) based Web Services described using [WSDL](http://www.w3.org/TR/wsdl) via a SSOAP connector.

 ## How does the service flow?

+This application interacts with the Safaficom [SOAP](http://www.w3.org/TR/soap) based Web Services described using [WSDL](http://www.w3.org/TR/wsdl) via a SOAP connector.

 This repository initiates a customer PayBill/Buy Goods transaction via the Safaricom SOAP API channel.